 As I’m writing this, it's only a few months left till the end of the year.
 I’m at my desk with my hands typing away on my keyboard as I stare at my monitor.
 The bracelet on my left wrist still seen in my peripheral vision.
-The bracelet, which felt like a shackle initially both physically and mentally, had now become proof and a constant reminder to me that my limitation - its only my imagination.
-Throughout my time in college and beyond, there's no doubt that I’ll be faced with various challenges and opportunities from getting to participate in lab research to hosting community events and then from taking on difficult assignments and courses to working on my own startup.
+The bracelet, which felt like a shackle initially both physically and mentally, had now become proof and a constant reminder to me that my limitation – it’s only my imagination.
+Throughout my time in college and beyond, there's no doubt that I’ll be faced with various challenges and opportunities, from participating in lab research, to hosting community events, taking on difficult assignments and courses, to working on my own start-up.
 Instead of worrying, I’ll face them all head on and keep moving forward.
 I’ll wear the bracelet.

+Dear Joe:

+Great second draft!
+I love how you’ve given a real example on how the bracelet inspired you to take action.

+Overall I think the draft is nearly polished.
+To cut down on the word count, I gave some indications on the parts where you might be able to edit in the above comments.
+I did not directly delete specific parts because I think the delivery is good as it is.
+It’s better for you to decide which parts you want to retain (which you consider significant).
+Additional tips from me include: reading through your whole essay again to see where you might use more concise wording, avoid using too many prepositions, and combine sentences with similar meanings to reduce redundancy.

+All the best!

+Thalia